June 20, 2017

-Grandma loved to look these two vegetables for grandpa Tiong Kung Ping as they were his favourite.
+Grandma loved to cook these two vegetables for grandpa Tiong Kung Ping as they were his favourites.

 However one dish that was truly memorable was her brinjal soup.
-Plain cut brinjals in a soup of garlic and perhaps a bit of ikan bilis.
+Plain cut brinjals in a soup of garlic and perhaps a bit of ikan bilis or a bit of ern chow.
 But as children we could eat almost anything.
 She was glad that I learned to eat vegetables and especially her brinjals.

 Today, we all love brinjals or egg plants, cooked in any way.
 Each time I see people growing brinjals I would think of Grandfather and the backyard garden that he started when he moved to the big house on the hill in Sg.
 Merah.